-The generalizability of a research finding refers to its applicability to not only other samples or settings, but also to other methods and measures.
+Importantly, the The generalizability of an effect refers not only to other settings and samples a research finding refers to its applicability to not only other samples or settings, but also to other methods and measures.
 In a meta-analytic context, the heterogeneity of an effect is how it varies across any or all of these study features.
-For a given study, such features likely contribute to whether a hypothesized effect is observed; failures to generalize may arise from methodological sources.
-Accordingly, Yarkoni (2022) argued that the low rates of replication in psychological research can be explained in part by the misalignment between verbal and statistical expressions.
-Researchers often make general claims based on specific operationalizations and fail to account for important features of the research like stimulus variation in their models.
+For a given study, such study-features likely contribute to whether a hypothesized effect is observed; failures to generalize may arise from methodological sources.
+Accordingly, Yarkoni (2022) argued that the low rates of replication in psychological research may be best described as a "generalizability crisis" that can be explained in part by the misalignment between verbal and statistical expressions.
+Researchers often make general claims based on specific operationalizations, failing and fail to account for important features of the research like stimulus variation in their models.
 While some research methods, such as radical randomization (Baribault et al., 2018) or integrative experiment design (Almaatouq et al., 2022), may produce comparatively comprehensive results that consider variability across methods and measures, few researchers actively examine generalizability or address its limitations in their own work (e.g., Simons et al., 2017; Yarkoni, 2022).